 Buying

-Look for corn ears with green husks, fresh silk and tight rows of kernels.
+Look for corn ears with green husks, fresh silk, and tight rows of kernels.
 Avoid husks with brown spots and dry, yellowed stems.
-Do not buy corn ears that have kernels with gaps between them and have brittle silks.

 Storing

-Refrigerate corn in its husk on for 1-2 days.
+Refrigerate corn in its husk for 1-2 days.
 If corn is unhusked, put the ears in a plastic bag and refrigerate.

 Preparing